Gspranggupf Bad Ischl

 Short description:

-Bad Ischl is increasingly becoming a center for trail runners.
-It is above all the growing local scene that is constantly opening up new trails.
-This loop from Jainzen is a great example of this!
-The Gspranggupf is a summit success that can be extended via the Leonsberg.
-It's a fast-paced ride over steep paths, forests and a gorge.
+Bad Ischl is increasingly becoming a hub for trail runners.
+It is mainly the growing local scene that is constantly opening up new trails.
+This loop starting from Jainzen is a great example!
+With the Gspranggupf, there is a summit success that can be extended over the Leonsberg.
+Steep paths, forests, and a gorge make for an exciting experience here.

 Quality of experience: ****